-Oregon’s Youth Education program is growing, building the passion and knowledge for the future stewards of our great watersheds.
-Oregon’s local education and volunteer coordinator builds opportunities across the state, serving more than 1000 students a year with field based education.
+Even as we wait for better conditions for full field trips, our Education Program is now growing through unique field education after school, reaching new communities in Central Oregon and expanding to communities in need across the state and into Washington.
+We are continuing to build the next generation of our watershed stewards.
+Oregon’s local education and volunteer coordinator builds opportunities across the state, serving more than 1000 students a year with field-based education.
 We are expanding our work through the STREAM Connections program for schools, Girl Scouts (STREAM Girls), and underserved communities.
-Every student participates in multiple watershed education field trips, and is connected to restoration project opportunities in their local watersheds.
+Every student participates in multiple watershed education field trips and is connected to restoration project opportunities in their local watersheds.

 By reconnecting physically with our streams, we are connected to the science and the recreation, and through projects, we are connected to the engineering, technology, and the math.
 Through field trips with local educators and mentors, we are connected to the stories and the arts.
 By working with the K-12 schools in each region, we have the opportunity to train older students, who can mentor younger students, and share skills and places that are important for their future.
 This program has a strong footprint in Central Oregon, but is expanding across the Pacific Northwest, with emphasis on rural schools.